Skip to main content

 Without specialty knowledge, appeal letters lack the clinical specificity needed to overturn ob/gyn denials quickly.

-OB/GYN Revenue Optimization
+OB/GYN Revenue Tuning

 “The global OB package is both the largest single payment and the biggest source of lost revenue in OB/GYN billing.
 Practices routinely absorb antepartum complications, unplanned procedures, and high-risk monitoring that should be billed separately.”